roytang/blog/content/replies/2011/01/c1b25pz/index.md

 - gaming
 ---

+Not everyone plays FPS.

-Not everyone plays FPS.\n\nNot everyone plays RPGs.\n\nI guess Super Mario Bros. is a given though.
+Not everyone plays RPGs.

+I guess Super Mario Bros. is a given though.